-Penetration or disturbance of the High High Not sensitive substratum subsurface Q: High A: Medium C: NR Q: High A: High C: High Q: High A: Medium C: Low rather than the presence of typical species: abrasion will therefore not alter biotope character.
+Penetration or disturbance of the substratum subsurface High

+This biotope is characterized by the absence of species through sediment mobility (JNCC, 2015), rather than the presence of typical species: abrasion will therefore not alter biotope character.
 The highly mobile species present occasionally in this biotope may only be found in extremely low abundance and are not specifically dependent on this biotope Resistance to this pressure is therefore assessed as 'High' and resilience as 'High' (by default) and this biotope is considered to be 'Not sensitive'.